 Plants are named after their green tubular leaves, which are somewhat reminiscent of a striking Cobra.
 Leaves are hollow, with a bulbous end, and an extended tongue-like structure.
 These leaves function to trap insects.
 The hoods of the leaves are often shades of red, yellow, or purple.

 Darlingtonia usually flowers from spring until the early months of the summer.
 Interestingly, their reddish-purple umbrella-shaped flowers extend from long stalks, so as to prevent pollinating insects being trapped by the tubular leaves.

 California Pitcher Plant by wlcutler.

-Darlingtonia, like many carnivorous plants, like to grow in swampy conditions, therefore when growing the seeds the media should be kept saturated at all time by standing the pots in water.
+Darlingtonia, like many carnivorous plants, prefers to grow in swampy conditions.
+Therefore when sowing the seeds, the media should be kept saturated at all times by standing the pots in water.

-Once established they can be transplanted outdoors into a shaded swampy part of the garden at a depth of about 2 cm in the water.
+Once established, they can be transplanted outdoors into a shaded swampy part of the garden.
+Plant at a depth of about 2 cm (1 inch) in the water.

-It will take about four years until you will first see the California pitcher plant and other Darlingtonia members begin to flower.
+It will take about four years until you will first see the seed sown California pitcher plant and other Darlingtonia members begin to flower.

 If you require more plants, then they can be propagated by dividing the plants in the spring or autumn.

 The Darlingtonia genus has only one species (Darlingtonia californica).